-16 Children's Books That Will Make You See The World Differently
+16 Kids' Books To Make You Think About The World

 If you love reading as much as I do, then you probably remember the very first book you ever read, all on your own.
 Mine was The Rainbow Fish, by Marcus Pfister, and it was a story about making friends, sharing what you have — no matter how small — and, of course, glitter.
 Because that’s what 4-year-old girls are all about.
 But what I remember most about The Rainbow Fish was that it was the first children’s book that made me think about the world differently.